chrisdreid/single-file/README.md

 # SingleFile

-SingleFile is a **codebase flattening and analysis** tool designed to unify multiple files and directories into comprehensive, metadata-rich outputs.
+**SingleFile** **allows you to transform your codebase into LLM-friendly formats directly from commandline**.
+It is a robust **codebase flattening tool** designed to unify multiple files and directories into comprehensive, metadata-rich outputs.
 Whether you need a simple text flatten for a single folder or an in-depth, multi-output, metadata-filled output for AI ingestion, SingleFile’s modular architecture can adapt to your exact requirements.

 - **No External Dependencies**: Built exclusively on the Python Standard Library.
 - **Config-Driven**: Merge a JSON config file with CLI arguments for reproducible setups.
-- **Pluggable**: Add your own output/metadata plugins for specialized needs.
+- **Pluggable**: Add your own output and metadata plugins for specialized needs.

 <br>